 How to Create Sourdough Insurance

-Keeping a sourdough starter can seem like a big commitment, but it’s actually not as big of a deal as it seems.
+Keeping a sourdough starter can seem like a big commitment, but there are ways to manage sourdough better and make it fit your schedule.

-Thankfully, there is a way to achieve a bit of sourdough insurance if you will.
+There is also a way to achieve a bit of sourdough insurance, to safeguard your favorite starter that has made the perfect loaf for you time and time again.
 By using the following method you can capture the symbiotic culture of bacteria and yeasts that make your particular sourdough starter fantastic.